cea-hpc/modules/doc/source/modulefile.rst

 subdirectories.
 Changes made in these files will affect the subsequently interpreted *modulefile*.

+If a :file:`.modulecache` file is found at the root of a modulepath directory, this file is interpreted as Tcl code to learn all :file:`.modulerc`, :file:`.version` and modulefiles available.
+Modulepath directory is not walked through and no file in it are read as described above since all information are stored in :ref:`module cache<Module cache>` file.

 If no default version may be figured out, an implicit default is selected when this behavior is enabled (see :envvar:`MODULES_IMPLICIT_DEFAULT` in :ref:`module(1)`).
 If disabled, module names should be fully qualified when no